• Skip to primary navigation

 Java Collection Framework

-As we saw in the above picture, the collection framework is a combination of classes and interfaces.
-On the total framework collection interface is the root interface for the Java collection framework, and the collection interface is generic.
+As we saw in the above picture, the collection framework combines classes and interfaces.
+The total framework collection interface is the root interface for the Java collection framework, and the collection interface is generic.

 When we declare a collection interface, we need to specify the type of object it can contain so we can mention <E> in the above syntax, and the <E> syntax is for Generics.

-The Java Collection framework contains the below interfaces:
+The Java Collections framework contains the below interfaces:

 Collection Interface